dariandean0/Brotli-Compression/README.md

 - Trains first-order Markov model on input data
 - Learns which symbols typically follow others
 - Adjusts Huffman frequencies for predictable symbols
-- Serializes model with compressed data
+- Serializes model with compressed data using pickle library for simplicity and time

 **Trade-off:**
 - Adds ~1KB overhead for model storage
-- Only beneficial for files > 10KB with predictable patterns
+- Only beneficial for larger files with predictable patterns
 - Our implementation shows limited benefit on small files

 ### Stage 3: Huffman Coding